Orthopedics Today—February 1, 2010

 “The surgery was a success,” Helfet stated in the release.
 “He is currently working as a mechanic for a country club.
 He was able to return to complete his education and perform a physically demanding job.
 The advantage of this surgery is the ability to delay or even avoid altogether a total hip replacement.
 Even more importantly, the longer a hip replacement can be delayed in a younger patient, the better, because there is less chance of one or multiple subsequent revision surgeries.”

-Read the full story at OrthoSupersite.com.
+This story originally appeared at OrthoSupersite.com.